xtreme-d/relion-tutorial-simplified/2 Run RELION.md

 ssh yury@10.0.0.1 -X
 ```

-When connection established, `cd` to the working directory and run RELION.
+When connected, go to the working directory and run RELION.

 ```bash
 cd relion30_tutorial